andrewjahn/AndysBrainBook/docs/FunctionalConnectivity/CONN_ShortCourse/CONN_10_Viewing_Results.rst

 The menus next to the voxel threshold and cluster threshold fields specify which kind of correction mechanism to use.
 For example, switching from "p-uncorrected" to "F/T/X stat" allows you to specify a t-statistic threshold instead of a p-threshold.
 Likewise, the cluster threshold can be changed from an FDR threshold to FWE or uncorrected.

 The last pair of menus specify whether the tests are one-sided or two-sided, and whether to use parametric or non-parametric methods for correction.
 Unless your hypothesis is concerned with only one direction of the result, leave the default of "two-sided"; and if you want to use a correction method that does not depend on parameteric assumptions such as normality, change "parametric stats" to "non-parametric stats".
-Selecting "non-parametric stats" will prompt you to selec tthe number of simulations; usually around 5000 simulations is recommended, although this can be unwieldy for large samples.
+Selecting "non-parametric stats" will prompt you to select the number of simulations; usually around 5000 simulations is recommended, although this can be unwieldy for large samples.

 For now, run a non-parametric simulation with 1000 simulations, and observe how the results change.
 (You can always change it back to parametric statistics to see the original results.)
 Are there new clusters that appear?
 Clusters that disappear?
 Why do you think that is?